-TABLE 17 - Forestry types
+TABLE 16 - Forestry types

+TIBLE TO TOICELY types

 Type Area Percentage of area

-Conifers $92.07 \text{ km}^2$ 8.4 %
+Conifers 34.94 km^2 7.4 %

-Broadleaves $12.87 \text{ km}^2$ 1.2 %
+Broadleaves 5.81 km^2 1.2 %

-Mixed $7.81 \text{ km}^2$ 0.7 %
+Mixed 1.26 km^2 0.3 %

-Other $0 \text{ km}^2$ 0 %
+Other 0 km^2 0 %

-Cleared $30.84 \text{ km}^2$ 2.8 %
+Cleared 2.91 km^2 0.6 %

-Unknown $4.24 \text{ km}^2$ 0.4 %
+Unknown 5.21 km^2 1.1 %

-Total $147.82 \text{ km}^2$ 13.56 %
+Total 50.12 km^2 10.6 %

 Nationally $6,795 \text{ km}^2$ 10.0 %

-Table 17 presents the area and percentage area of the catchment under the various types of forest cover.
+Table 16 presents the area and percentage area of the catchment under the various types of forest cover.
 Maps 25, 26 and 27 illustrate this.
 Forestry activity can impact on the pH of receiving waters as well as on the levels of suspended solids and nutrients.
 It is also associated with the use of pesticides which can introduce harmful chemicals to the water environment.

-There is 147.82 km of forested land in this catchment and the percentage area under forest cover is greater than the national average.
-Unlike agriculture, the location of forestry activity is known and very little forestry activity occurs in close proximity to the shellfish area, most of it is in the upper reaches of the catchment.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, highlights many diffuse risk areas in the catchment (Map 13).
-Also, the more recent risk assessment, undertaken by the WFD Forest and Water study, highlights areas of acidification and sedimentation risk in the upper reaches of the catchment (Maps 25 and 27).
-Monitoring does not indicate any water quality issues which are likely to be attributable to forestry however and, therefore, forestry is unlikely to affect shellfish water quality in this shellfish area.
+There is 50.12 km2 of forested land in this catchment and the percentage area under forest cover is just over the national average.
+Unlike agriculture, the location of forestry activity is known and not much forestry activity occurs in close proximity to the shellfish area.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, highlights several diffuse risk areas in the catchment (Map 13).
+However, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlight any risk areas.
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with forestry activity.
+Therefore, it is unlikely that forestry is affecting shellfish water quality in this shellfish area.